History of the Society

 The journal Al-Masāq, published by Taylor and Francis, was founded in 1988 and subsequently became the principal output of the Society.
 Initially it was published twice yearly, with an increase to three annual publications in 2009.
 Most recently, thanks to the efforts of the former general editor Jo Van Steenbergen it was listed in the Thomson Reuters Arts & Humanities Citation Index.
 The flourishing membership and the expertise of the expanding editorial board of Al-Masāq are testimony to the society’s gathering momentum.
 This interdisciplinary approach has been at the heart of the society’s determination to discuss the Medieval Mediterranean within a historical context: encouraging the pursuit of high quality independent and collaborative scholarship within a defined common cultural framework.

 Building upon this success, the inaugural biennial conference of the Society took place at the University of Exeter in July 2009, attracting an international delegation over three days.
-Since then further conferences have been held at the University of Southampton in July 2011, at the University of Cambridge in July 2013, and at the University of Lincoln in July 2015.
-The fifth conference of the Society will take place at the Ghent University in July 2017.
+Since then further conferences have been held at the University of Southampton in July 2011, at the University of Cambridge in July 2013, at the University of Lincoln in July 2015, and at the University of Ghent in July 2017.
+The sixth conference of the Society will take place in Barcelona in July 2019.

 Membership of the society provides a range of benefits including copies of Al-Masāq delivered to your door and reduced rates for participation in our conferences.